 *If you don’t have a gmail address, you can get one at:

 Debra Fields (Kids on the Creek) from Letcher County, holds a Master’s in Education and has over 30 years of experience in teaching visual arts, drama and Montessori.
-She enjoys travel and exploring other cultures and the natural world, passions which are reflected in her art and teaching.
-Debra has led the Dorothy Miles Art Camp at the Cowan Community Center for the past two years.
-We were delighted when she also joined the music school faculty last year.
-Debra is also an actor in the Cowan Community Theater.
+She enjoys travel and exploring other cultures and the natural world – passions which are reflected in her art and teaching.
+Debra has also led the Cowan Creek Art School for the past three years and has been instrumental in expanding the Cowan Community Center’s summer daycamps.
+She leads intergenerational art workshops at the community center throughout the year and acts in the Cowan Community Theater.